-After the hardships of the last year, there’s a lot of hope for what 2021 can bring.
-With any luck, a vaccine will have the world back on track, and pre-pandemic life will be able to resume before the close of 2021.
+After the hardships of the last year, there’s a lot of hope for what 2022 can bring.

 But whatever sense of normalcy will return, many aspects of our lives have been and will continue to be influenced by COVID-19.
 This includes the way we shop and the products we choose to purchase.

 To help get a kickstart on the upcoming year, we’ve compiled a list of trending products and product categories that are bound to be big in 2022.
 Informed by data, social listening, and societal trends, we hope that you, as business owners, will be able to identify opportunities for your retail store and make 2022 the best selling year to date.